-- Coordinate and facilitate watershed planning, research, and monitoring efforts among Napa County, and its cities, town, organizations, agencies, landowners, and citizens residents. - Strengthen and expand community understanding, connections and involvement to improve the health of Napa County's watersheds. - Support informed data and science-based decision-making on topics that affect the health of Napa County's watersheds. - Improve WICC Board efficiency and effectiveness. - Explore additional funding opportunities to support the goals of the WICC.
+- Coordinate and facilitate watershed planning, research, and monitoring efforts among Napa County, and its cities, town, organizations, agencies, communities, and residents. - Strengthen and expand community understanding, connections and involvement to improve the health of Napa County's watersheds. - Support data and science-based decision-making on topics that affect the health of Napa County's watersheds.